renatocaliari/contornos/docs/en/contornos.md

 The definition of Contornos avoids deciding all the time what needs to be done and who will do something.

-Each contorno governs its own structure, which can be changed by the contorno guardian or by integrative decision depending on the context.
+Each contorno governs its own structure.

 ## How to classify contorno mapping?